SebastianUA/terraform/google_cloud_platform/examples/compute_security/README.md

-# Work with AWS COMPUTE_SECURITY via terraform
+# Work with COMPUTE_SECURITY via terraform

 A terraform module for making COMPUTE_SECURITY.